Establishing a Native Seed Mix

-Establishing a successful native planting from seed involves a labor of love and patience.
+Starting a native plant community, whether it be prairie/meadow, woodland, or wetland, from seed, involves a labor of love and patience.
 Most who have been through it will praise the process, the thrill of discovery and the absolute joy in transforming a space with little biological activity into a healthy eco-system.
 You will delight in your efforts season after season as the wildlife and color reminiscent of the North American prairie become a part of your home landscape.

 YEAR 1: SITE PREPARATION AND SEEDING YEAR

 Many areas will need 1 growing season (spring-fall) for site preparation, an exception may be an area with lawn grass, recent agricultural or garden plot, or new construction area.
 Remove existing grass/weeds and the weed seed bank that may be in the soil during the growing season (April-September) by smothering, repeated shallow tiling, using herbicides or other methods you determine to be best.

 Choose a native seed mix that matches your sun and soil conditions.

 Sowing the seed: Broadcast seed on bare (weed-free), compact ground (do not till prior to sowing).
 We are an advocate for fall or frost plantings (mid-Oct to early-March).
 Spring plantings (April-June) are an acceptable second choice.
 You should not plant in the summer.
 (Click here for Pros and Cons to Fall vs. Spring Plantings).